tiloio/express-seed/README.md

 > The [`./src/api/v1/routes/some-route/some.route.spec.ts`](./src/api/v1/routes/some-route/some.route.spec.ts) file shows how to use the local-server.

+To send request we user supertest.

+> For more information and how to use supertest visit https://www.npmjs.com/package/supertest.

 ### database 🛢 in the test

 To use the database in your integration test you can get the instance with `await Database.getInstance();`.